Kenud

 Kenud is a village of the Punasa tehsil of Khandwa district, in Madhya Pradesh state, India.
-The village is almost three hundred years old.
-Which was founded around 1700 AD by Joraji Singh Badal (Badaliya - Panwar).
-Most of the people of the village depend on agriculture, workers and youth are dependent on the nearby city of Mundi and Shree Singaji Thermal Power Project for employment.
+Village is founded by Joraji Singh Badal (Badaliya - Panwar).
+On 8 October 1818 on Navami Tithi of Shardiya Navratri in the Shukla Paksha of the Ashwin month, two villages Kenud and Chirakhan were established together.
+The land was bought from British Raj by the founder.
+Presently most of the people of the village depend on agriculture, workers and youth are dependent on the nearby city of Mundi and Shree Singaji Thermal Power Project for employment.

 Geography

 Kenud is 120 km away from Indore, the commercial capital of the state, and 228 km from Bhopal, the state capital.
 Additionally, it is 35 km north of the headquarters of Khandwa district, 30 km from tehsil headquarters Punasa, 3 km from Mundi, and 17 km from Hanuwantiya.

 History

-Kenud Village was founded by Joraji Singh Badal (Badaliya - Panwar), around 1700 AD. whose caste was Kshatriya Rajput and descendant (Vadaliya Panwar) which later became (Badliya Panwar) and presently his descendants became (Badal Panwar), People knew from different surnames like Patel Sahab and Thakur Sahab.
+Kenud Village was founded by Joraji Singh Badal (Badaliya Panwar).
+On 8 October 1818 on Navami Tithi, two villages Kenud and Chirakhan were established together. because according to astrology in India, the foundation day of most villages is celebrated on the Navami Tithi of Shardiya Navratri in the Shukla Paksha of the Ashwin month of the Hindu calendar, and in 1818, the Navami Tithi was October 8.

-Those who belonged to the village of Dhodwada and whose ancestors originally belonged to the Paramara dynasty, after the end of the rule of the Paramara dynasty in the 14th century, their descendants and relatives settled many small forts, towns, and villages in Malwa Nimar.
+The founders of the village belonged to the Paramara dynasty, which ruled much of western India from the 8th to the 14th centuries.
+After the end of the rule of the Paramara dynasty, their descendants and relatives settled in the Malwa Nimar region and established many small forts, towns, and villages there.